bbauska/W3Cx-2of5/README.md

 3. Create a HTML page and add the following types of images:
     - Informative image that represents concepts and information
     - Decorative image
-    - Images of text
+    - images of text

 Use the alt attribute to provide alternate text for the images above.
-Refer to the [WAI Images Tutorial](https://www.w3.org/WAI/tutorials/images/) for a guide to writing alternate text.
+Refer to the [WAI images Tutorial](https://www.w3.org/WAI/tutorials/images/) for a guide to writing alternate text.